 The Stirling Range Drive winds through the heart of the park and offers ever-changing views of rugged peaks, each with its unique character.
 This 42km drive, on mostly unsealed roads graded for two-wheel drive, stretches from the Western Lookout near Red Gum Spring to the Eastern Lookout below Bluff Knoll.
 Take a break in the drive to enjoy sweeping vistas from Central Lookout or a picnic in shady woodlands at White Gum Flat.

 If you are considering undertaking the Stirling Range Ridge Walk, also known as the Eastern Peaks Ridge Route, or other cross country walks, you are advised to contact the Stirling Range National Park rangers or the Albany District Office to obtain more detailed information.
-(Stirling Range National Park office – 9827 9230; Albany District office – 9842 4500)
+(Stirling Range National Park office – 9827 9230; Albany District office – 9842 4500).

+The Ridge Walk is approximately 26km one way from the north east corner of the park boundary via Ellen Peak to the Bluff Knoll Car park.
+This is a difficult and challenging, unmarked, cross country bushwalk with no designated trail through a Wilderness Zone.
+It takes two to three days to complete hiking in rugged terrain.
+This bushwalk is not a managed route and natural hazards exist.
+Walkers are responsible for their personal safety and will need to ensure they are well planned, prepared and exercise appropriate caution.
 To undertake the Ridge Walk bushwalkers require previous experience in the outdoors and a high level of specialised skills and equipment including navigation skills, a map and navigation equipment to complete the walk.
 Bushwalkers need to be self-reliant, particularly in regard to emergency first aid and be prepared for unforseen weather conditions which may be extreme.
 Storms and severe weather may affect navigation and safety.
 Walkers undertaking this route are strongly advised to carry their own Personal Locator Beacon and mobile communication devices in case of emergencies.

+The peaks of the Stirling Range are subject to rapid, unpredictable changes in the weather.
+Hikers should be prepared for sudden cold changes that cause the temperature to drop and rain or hail to set in.
+All visitors are strongly advised not to enter the bush or use footpaths on days of extreme fire danger.
 If you are planning to hike off marked trails, abseil or rock climb, please register your details at the shelter in the picnic area across the road from Bluff Knoll Road entry station.
 If you plan to hike on an established walk, no registration is required.